Templates

 The language must be added to your project within the project settings before templates in that language can be accessed.

-To manage Project languages, go Project Settings and follow instructions for Project Settings Languages Tab
+To manage Project languages, go to Project Settings and follow the instructions for the Project Settings Languages Tab.

 Accessing Template Languages